balathan2004/collabQuotes_server/README.md

 ## Link to the App

-Check out the live app here: `#https://collab-quotes.vercel.app/about`
+Check out the live app here: [Visit CollabQuotes](https://collab-quotes.vercel.app/about)
-_(Replace `#` with the actual link to the app.)_

----

-Let me know if you'd like more details or additional sections!